 If your financial aid funding has not been received, or you experience a true emergency due to fire or natural disaster, medical emergency costs, or other unforeseen circumstances, short-term loans are available at no interest.
-For additional information on short-term loans, or to apply contact the Office of the Bursar.
+For additional information on short-term loans, or to apply contact the Student Accounts Office.

 These funds are only used to assist students with true emergencies such as emergency medical or health costs; transportation breakdowns; costs associated with fire or natural disaster; or travel costs due to the death of an immediate family member.

-For additional information on short-term loans, or to apply contact the Office of the Bursar.
+For additional information on short-term loans, or to apply contact the Student Accounts Office.

 It’s never too early to start thinking about saving for college.
 A 529 college savings program is a tax-advantaged savings plan that enables you to invest for college free of federal and, sometimes, state income taxes.* You can use this investment to pay for tuition, room and board, books, supplies, and other qualified higher education expenses.
 To learn more about the 529 College Savings Program, go to the New York State Higher Education Services Corporation (HESC) at www.hesc.com. *Earnings on non-qualified withdrawals may be subject to federal income tax and a 10% federal penalty tax, as well as state and local income taxes.
 The availability of tax or other benefits may be contingent on meeting other requirements.

 American Opportunity and Lifetime Learning are nonrefundable federal

 tax credits created during the Taxpayer Relief Act of 1997.
 None of